Help prevent ‘second disaster,’ EMA director urges

 In the wake of Hurricane Ian’s destructive swipe through parts of Florida, Coffee County Emergency Management Agency Director James Brown is asking people’s assistance in preventing what he calls a “second disaster.”

-“The flood of unwanted donations is what many relief groups call the ‘Second Disaster,’” Brown said this week.
+“The flood of unwanted donations is what many relief groups call the ‘Second Disaster,’” Brown said.
 “Despite repeated request for cash, many groups and people feel it’s important to clean out closets, donate used blankets, or buy bottled water to transport to the disaster area.

 Brown said the charities in devastated area receiving these goods often can’t find volunteers to organize all the items they receive, or find space to store it.
 “Many times they can’t even give away all the donated food and have to leave it to rot,” he said.